-Transformation to Competitive Integrated Employment Act
+Transformation to Competitive Integrated Employment Act of 2025

 Section 14(c) of the Fair Labor Standards Act (FLSA) allows employers to apply for special certificates from the U.S. Department of Labor (DOL) to pay individuals with disabilities less than the federal minimum wage.
 There is no minimum floor for the hourly wage that an employer can pay an individual with a disability under 14(c) certificates.
-The average wage paid is generally unknown, but according to a 2020 U.S. Commisstion on Civil Rights report, between 2017 and 2018, the average wage of a person with a disability working under a 14(c) certificate was \$3.34 per hour.
-An estimated 141,081 people were paid under 14(c) certificates in 2018 according to the National Council on Disability.
+According to a 2023 Government Accountability Office (GAO) report, workers paid under 14(c) certificates made an average of \$4.15 per hour, and more than half were paid less than \$3.50 per hour--some made less than \$0.25 an hour.
+Almost 40,000 people with disabilities were working under 14(c) certificates as of November 2024, according to GAO.

 Fully integrating workers with disabilities into the general workforce will support the core goals of the landmark Americans with Disabilities Act (ADA).
 Paying workers with disabilities the full federal minimum wage supports the core goals of the ADA: Equal opportunity, full participation, independent living, and economic self-sufficiency.
-When individuals with disabilities transition to competitive employment, they better able to achieve financial independence and are more likely to spend time engaging in their community.
+When individuals with disabilities transition to competitive employment, they are better able to achieve financial independence and are more likely to spend time engaging in their community.

-States and cities have already demonstrated the value of phasing out the subminimum wage for workers with disabilities.
-Alaska, Maine, Maryland, New Hampshire, Oregon, Washington, Hawaii, Colorado, California, Delaware, Tennessee, South Carolina and Rhode Island have eliminated the use of 14(c) by statute.
-Additionally, Minnesota passed a budget bill calling for a plan to phase out 14(c).
-Texas and Illinois have eliminated the use of 14(c) employment in state contracts.
-Moreover, Alabama, the District of Columbia, Vermont, and Wyoming have no active or pending 14(c) certificates.
-Several major cities, including Seattle, Reno, Chicago, and Denver have stopped allowing the use of 14(c) certificates.
+States have already demonstrated the value of phasing out the subminimum wage for workers with disabilities.
+Alaska, Maine, Maryland, New Hampshire, Oregon, Washington, Hawaii, Colorado, California, Delaware, Tennessee, South Carolina, Nevada, Illinois, Virginia, Georgia, and Rhode Island have eliminated the use of 14(c) by statute.
+Additionally, Minnesota and Oklahoma have passed legislation calling for a plan to phase out 14(c).
+Texas has eliminated the use of 14(c) employment in state contracts, and Massachusetts issued regulatory guidance from the Department of Developmental Services prohibiting the payment of subminimum wages effective October 2024.
+Moreover, the District of Columbia, Vermont, and Wyoming have no active or pending 14(c) certificates.

 All people deserve the right to earn the minimum wage.
 Individuals with disabilities can currently be paid a subminimum wage based solely on their disability status.
 Every working person should be paid the full federal minimum wage.
-In 2020, the U.S. Commission on Civil Rights called for the phase out of 14(c), finding that it has "limited people with disabilities participating in the program from realizing their full potential while allowing providers and associated businesses to profit from their labor."
+In 2020, the U.S. Commission on Civil Rights called for phasing out 14(c), finding that it has "limited people with disabilities participating in the program from realizing their full potential while allowing providers and associated businesses to profit from their labor."